brian-pazos/DataImport-Templates/TEA_Templates/README.md

-# Texas Education Agency Finance DataImport Template
+# Texas Education Agency Finance and Human Resources DataImport Template

 ## Overview

-This is an Ed-Fi DataImport template created for Texas Education Agency(TEA).
-The template is used to import data into TEA's Ed-Fi ODS finance domain.
+These Ed-Fi Data Import templates are created for the Texas Education Agency (TEA) to import data into TEA's Ed-Fi ODS, specifically for the finance and human resources domains.
+The templates are available for multiple Texas Education Data Standard versions.

 Please check the [DataImport User Guide](<DataImport User Guide.pdf>) if you need help configuring Data Import using an existing template to load data into the Ed-Fi ODS.

-Additional detailed documentation of the Ed-Fi resources and source file being loaded to the ODS can be found here [Finance DataImport Template](<Finance DataImport Template.pdf>).
-Once you are ready to start loading data, a set of sample file is provided here [sampleFiles](sampleFiles), you will only need to add your data.
+Additional documentation is available in each subfolder.
+Sample files for each version are located in the "sampleFiles" folder—just add your data.

 ## Important Usage Note

-The template is designed to be used with TEA Ed-Fi ODS version 2024.2.1HF - November 2023.([TEA resources](https://www.texasstudentdatasystem.org/tsds/about/resources))
+Ensure compatibility by using the correct template version according to your system's API version and data needs.
+You can find TEA resource definitions. ([TEA resources](https://www.texasstudentdatasystem.org/tsds/about/resources))

 ## Contributions